 Who is to blame for lack of cures for the sick?

-The CAMS, I know, seem to blame the FDA for neglecting to research the “natural remedies”…that blame is faulty.
+The CAMS, I know, seems to blame the FDA for neglecting to research the “natural remedies”…that blame is faulty.
 Below I share links to how the FDA works.
-You may want to re-think the blame game and re- draw your own better informed conclussions.
+You may want to re-think the blame game and redraw your own better-informed conclusions.

 I admit that I have one foot on the Natural side and the other foot on the side of US governmental regulations for safety.
 If you have read this far, I may have pissed you off with my opinion already.